 The leaves are alternate, compound with 6 to 15 pairs of leaflets plus a terminal leaflet, in total up to 3 inches long.
 Leaflets are alternate to sub-alternate, each about 1/2 inch long, oval to oblong, bluntly rounded to an abrupt pointed tip which is an extension of the main leaf vein beyond the margin of the leaflet.
 The base of the leaflet is less bluntly rounded, ending with a short stalk.
-The leaves are mostly free from hair except along the margins, which are entire.
+The leaflets are mostly free from hair except along the margins, which are entire.
 The underside is gland-dotted; these glands produce a fragrance when the leaf is crushed.
 There are a pair of very small stipules at the base of each leaflet, which drop away during the season.

 The inflorescence is a dense spike, 1 to 3 inches long, of tubular pea-type flowers at the ends of the branching stems.

 Seed: Fertile flowers produce a small green pod with a smooth but glandular surface, that matures to a brown rough-surfaced tear-drop shaped seed about 5 x 3 mm.
 Seeds require a short period of cold stratification for germination.

 Habitat: Fragrant False Indigo grows from a stout deep taproot.
 The plant does not spread vegetatively but instead by seed dispersal.
 It adapts to most soils, does best in full sun with mesic to dry conditions, but sandy soils are best avoided.

 Comparisons: The most look-a-like species is Leadplant, Amorpha canescens, which is typically much larger with flowers that are a deeper bluish-purple, with hair on the calyx and much more densely on the leaflets.
 The inflorescence of A. canescens will also have multiple spikes.
 A. fruticosa, Desert False Indigo resembles Leadplant but is much taller with leaves 4 to 8 inches long.